-Chase is a prominent brand in the credit card industry, with cards such as the Chase Freedom®, which offers 5% back in rotating categories, and the Chase Sapphire Reserve®, which offers excellent rewards on travel and dining.
-But if you’re considering applying for a Chase card, you need to know what the “5/24 rule” is.
+Chase is a prominent brand in the credit card industry, with cards such as the Chase Freedom®, which offers 5% back in rotating categories each quarter you activate, and the Chase Sapphire Reserve®, which offers excellent rewards on travel and dining.
+But if you’re considering applying for a Chase card, you need to know what the “5/24 rule” is to prevent being automatically rejected.

 In this article: